wangren09/wangren09.github.io/_pages/resume.md

 **Awards**
 ======
 * Finalist of IBM Watson Building Challenge, 2017
-* Runner-up for Best Paper in Electric Energy Systems Track in Proc. of Hawaii International Conference on System Sciences, 2015
+* Paper selected as the runner-up for Best Paper in Electric Energy Systems Track in Proc. of Hawaii International Conference on System Sciences, 2015
 * Founders Award of Excellence (top 1%), 2015.
-* Selected in Best Conference Paper session in Proc. of IEEE Power & Energy Society General Meeting, 2014.
+* Paper selected as one of the Best Conference Papers on Power System Analysis and Modeling of IEEE Power & Energy Society General Meeting, 2014.
 * Excellent Graduate of Xidian University (top 1%), 2011.
 * National Scholarship (top 1%), 2010.
 * First prize of the College Academic and Technological Scholarship (top 2%), 2008, 2009, 2010.